dwyl/product-roadmap/README.md

   a visualisation of "progress" toward each one of the goals and reminder to review them regularly.
   All features to be added to the backlog and worked on in due course!
-  For now, we need the [**Personas**](https://github.com/dwyl/app/issues/213)
+  For now, we need the basic [**Personas**](https://github.com/dwyl/app/issues/213) for individuals using the App to guide our discussions.
 + **categorise** the **`items`** (_of **`text`**_)
 they brain-dumped into meaningful categories using `tags`